Sour Cherry Cake

 1 teaspoon baking powder

 3/4 cup (1-1/2 sticks) unsalted butter, room temperature

 Preheat oven to 375 degrees F. Butter a 9-by-9-by-2-inch baking pan, line with parchment paper, and butter again.
 Sift together dry ingredients: 1 cup flour, baking powder, and salt.

 In the bowl of a stand mixer fitted with the whisk attachment, whip egg whites until stiff peaks form.

 In the bowl of a stand mixer fitted with the paddle attachment, cream butter and sugar until light and fluffy.
 Add vanilla and egg yolks and mix until combined.
 Add dry ingredients, a little at a time, and mix until incorporated.
-By hand fold in egg whites.
+By hand fold in egg whites, a third at a time.
 Spread batter into prepared pan, smoothing top.

-Toss sour cherries with 2 tablespoons flour and scatter over batter, pressing a few down into the batter.
+In a bowl, toss sour cherries with 2 tablespoons flour.
+Scatter over batter, pressing a few down into the batter.
 Bake until golden brown, about 30 to 40 minutes or until a skewer inserted into the center comes out clean.
-Cool in pan for about 15 minutes.
-Remove to wire rack to cool completely.
+Remove onto a wire rack and allow to cool completely.
 Slice into squares and serve dusted with confectioners sugar.
 Yield: 9 squares.